-¥≡ Task То To show only inventory items associated with files selected in the codebase, do the following: 1.
+Task То To show only inventory items associated with files selected in the codebase, do the following: 1.
 Open the Analysis Workbench for a project.
 (For instructions, see Opening the Analysis Workbench.)
 2. In the Codebase Files or File Search Results pane of the Analysis Workbench , select and right-click an individual file or a set of files to view the inventory items with which the files are associated.
 (You can also right-click a directory to select all files in that directory and its subdirectories.)
 3. From the pop-up menu, select Show file inventory .
 The Inventory Items pane on the right side of the Analysis Workbench filters to all inventory items to which the selected files are associated.
 4. (Optional) To view all files associated with a displayed inventory item, do the following: a.
 Select the inventory item in the Inventory Items pane.
-The Inventory Details tab for that item opens in the middle pane of the Analysis Workbench. b .
-Within the Inventory Details the fauthe inventory item, slighthe Accession Files to be accessible files b.
+The Inventory Details tab for that item opens in the middle pane of the Analysis Workbench. b.
 Within the Inventory Details tab for the inventory item, click the Associated Files tab to see all the files associated with the inventory item.
 (For more information about the file list and the options available on the Associated Files tab, see Viewing Associated Files for Inventory in the Analysis Workbench.)

-File D etails Inve entory Details Evidence Details 52 3 Inventory Items (1) eportal 1.3 ( GPL-2.0) × Current View: File Inventory Published (0) O Not Published (1) Clear Filter Publish View History / Create Custom Rule Save Close • Add New Review Status Alerts: Priority: : Dr No P1 ne Vulne erabilities: No Created By: Confidence: Created On: Updated On: Automated Fin August 04, 2021 at 2: August 04, 2021 at 2: 2:45 Name O eportal 1.3 (GPL-2.0) # Fi 3 Description: WEB based ente (Russian and En erprise portal with daily org glish).
-URL: http://eportal.sou irceforge.net Provenance: Originated in this project Disclosed: No - Notices Text t Notes A Associated Files (3) Usage Cust om Fields Action A Alias File Path Evidence X s canner ePortal-1.3/ePortal-1.3/ rtal-1.3/ePortal-1.3/src/COPYING X s canner ePortal-1.3/ePortal-1.3/ src/LICENSE • × s canner ePortal-1.3/ePortal-1.3/ src/README •
+File D etails Inve entory Details Evidence Details Inventory Items (1 ) eportal 1.3 (GPL-2.0) × Current View: File Inventory Published (0) O Not Published (1) Clear Filter Publish View Histor Y Create Custom Rul e Save Clos e Add New Review Statu Alerts: Priority: No aft ne Vulne erabilities: No Created By: Confidence: Created On: Updated On August 04, 2021 at 2 2:45 Name 1 O eportal 1.3 (GPL-2.0) # Fi 3 Description: WEB based ente (Russian and Er anizer.
+Based on moo d_peri and HTML::Mason. eF ortal is dual speaking • URL: http://eportal.sou irceforge.net • Provenance : Originated in this project Disclosed: No ~ Notices Tex ct Notes A Associated Files (3) Usage Cust om Fields Action Alias File Path Evidence × scanner ePortal-1.3/ePortal-1.3/ src/COPYING • •• 🗸 × scanner ePortal-1.3/ePortal-1.3/ src/LICENSE • × scanner ePortal-1.3/ePortal-1.3/ src/README •